csf/thingaday-sonicpi/README.md

 Wherein your tone-deaf coder explores Sonic Pi and makes beats and things.

 ## Goal
-Make a thing a day during this quarantine.
+Make a thing a day during this quarantine, thanks to [Sonic Pi](https://sonic-pi.net).

 ## Index
 [Day 1 -- Starting Out](./day1)